minsung-kwon/qwerty/README.md

 	this->dynamicArray = newDynamicArray;
 }

-//func: to delete a string.
-If a string want to delete exists, delete string and return true.
-If not, return false. bool DynamicStringArray::deleteEntry(string str) {
+bool DynamicStringArray::deleteEntry(string str) {
 	bool finder = false; size_t findIndex;
 	for (size_t i = 0; i < this->size; i++) {